szeryk/nvim/README.md

 # How to use?
 1. Clone this repo into your `$HOME/.config` dir.
 2. Make sure you have installed all dependencies.
-3. Using :Mason to install all formatters/linters listed in `lua/plugins/none-ls.lua`
+3. Use :Mason to install all formatters/linters listed in `lua/plugins/none-ls.lua`
-4. See and adjust `lua/vim-keymap.lua` and `lua/vim-options.lua`.
+4. Check and adjust `lua/vim-keymap.lua` and `lua/vim-options.lua` if needed.
 5. Enjoy :)

 # List of dependencies: